datagrok-ai/public/help/develop/how-to/test-packages.md

 ## Test manager

 'Test manager' is a tool within Datagrok platform which provides a convenient interface to select and run package unit tests with further results exploration.
+'Test manager' itself is a part of DevTools package.

 To start 'Test manager' go to top menu Tools -> Dev -> Test manager